-The Russia Investigations: Trump Reportedly Wanted To Fire Mueller, D.C.
+The Russia Investigations: Trump Reportedly Wanted To Fire Mueller; D.C.
 Dumbstruck

 This week in the Russia investigations: Trump wanted to fire Mueller — does that matter?
 Parsing the tea leaves of the palace intrigue.
-And is this the end of the FBI memo mishegoss?
+And is this the end of the FBI memo meshugas?

 Whoa